2019 Sanofi - Institut Pasteur Awards rules

 - Prof. Jeffrey V. Ravetch, Professor and Head of the Leonard Wagner Laboratory of Molecular Genetics and Immunology at the Rockefeller University, New York, USA

 - Prof. Philippe Sansonetti, member of the French Academy of Sciences, Professor at the Collège de France, Head of the Molecular Microbial Pathogenesis Unit, Institut Pasteur, Paris, France

-The Jury will meet during October 2017 at Institut Pasteur to evaluate the applications.
+The Jury will meet on September, 18th 2019 at Institut Pasteur to evaluate the applications.
 The Jury is sovereign in its decision; no one can dispute it and it does not need to be justified.
 All the discussions during the Jury’s meeting must remain confidential.

-The Jury has the right to award fewer than four (4) Awards if it deems that there are insufficient suitable applications.
+The Jury has the right to award fewer than three (3) Awards if it deems that there are insufficient suitable applications.
 In this case, the amount of the Awards, such as specified above, remain unchanged.